 At the heart of the Reggio philosophy is the belief that children are full of curiosity and creativity, rather than empty vessels waiting to be filled with facts and figures.
-The Reggio-inspired curriculum is flexible and emerges from children’s ideas, thoughts and observations.
+The Reggio-inspired curriculum is flexible and emerges from children’s ideas, thoughts, and observations.
 The Reggio goal is to cultivate a lifelong passion for learning and exploration.

-– The space within the school – or the environment – is considered the third teacher.
+The space within the school – or the environment – is considered the third teacher.
 Teachers intentionally organize, support and plan for various spaces for children.
-The daily schedules are planned to ensure that there is a balance between individual, small and large group activities, child directed and teacher initiated activity and inside as well as outside experiences.
+The daily schedules are planned to ensure that there is a balance between individual, small and large group activities, child-directed and teacher-initiated activity, and inside as well as outside experiences.

-– Projects provide the backbone of the children’s and teachers’ learning experiences.
+Projects provide the backbone of the children’s and teachers’ learning experiences.
 They are based on the strong convictions that learning by doing is of great importance and that to discuss in-group and to revisit ideas and experiences is the ultimate path to learning.
-Project ideas come from experiences of the children and teachers, a chance event or problem posed.
+Project ideas come from the experiences of the children and teachers, a chance event or problem posed.
 They can last from a few days to several months.

 Documentation is used as a means to collect information, observations, and learning.
 It can be in the form of observations, photography, video, conversation transcripts, and/or visual mediums like paint, wire, clay or drawing materials.
 Teachers use documentation to identify strengths, ideas, and next steps to support learning.